 - Download AVERT

 Many states and municipalities are adopting, implementing and expanding cost-effective energy efficiency (EE) and renewable energy (RE) policies and programs.
 States are investing in EE/RE policies and programs to achieve benefits including lowered customer costs, improved electric supply reliability, and diversified energy supply portfolios.
 Energy efficiency and renewable energy also have the potential to reduce pollution of criteria air pollutants and greenhouse gases, especially on high electricity demand days that typically coincide with poor air quality.

 Quantifying the emissions impacts of EE/RE policies and programs can be challenging.
-EPA is committed to helping state air quality planners calculate the emissions benefits of EE/RE policies and program so that these emission reductions can be incorporated in Clean Air Act plans to meet National Ambient Air Quality Standards (NAAQS) and other clean air goals.
+EPA is committed to helping state air quality planners calculate the emissions benefits of EE/RE policies and programs so that these emission reductions can be incorporated in Clean Air Act plans to meet National Ambient Air Quality Standards (NAAQS) and other clean air goals.

 AVERT is a free tool with a simple user interface designed to meet the needs of state air quality planners and other interested stakeholders.
 Non-experts can use AVERT to evaluate county, state and regional emissions displaced at electric power plants by EE/RE policies and programs.
 AVERT is designed to use public data that are accessible and auditable.

 State air quality planners, energy office and public utility commission staff, and other organizations interested in knowing the emission benefits of EE/RE policies and programs can use AVERT to:

 - Quantify the particulate matter (PM2.5), nitrogen oxides (NOX), sulfur dioxide (SO2), and carbon dioxide (CO2) emissions benefits of state and multi-state EE/RE policies and programs.